-10. Paycheck Protection Program Loan Payable
+11. Paycheck Protection Program Loan Payable

-On May 5, 2020, the School qualified for and received a loan pursuant to the Paycheck Protection Program ("PPP"), a program implemented by the U.S. Small Business Administration under the Coronavirus Aid, Relief, and Economic Security Act, from a qualified PPP lender, for an aggregate principal amount of \$1,144,300 (the "PPP Loan").
-The PPP Loan bears interest at a fixed rate of 1.0% per annum, with the first six months of interest deferred, has a term of five years, and is unsecured and guaranteed by the U.S. Small Business Administration.
-The principal amount of the PPP Loan is subject to forgiveness under the PPP upon the School's request to the extent that the PPP Loan proceeds are used to pay expenses permitted by the PPP, including payroll costs, covered rent and mortgage obligations, and covered utility payments incurred by the School.
-The School intends to apply for forgiveness of the PPP Loan with respect to these covered expenses.
-The School believes that most, if not all, of the PPP Loan will meet the requirements for debt forgiveness.
-To the extent that all or part of the PPP Loan is not forgiven, the School will be required to pay interest on the PPP Loan through the date principal is repaid in full or maturity date.
+On May 5, 2020, the School qualified for and received a loan pursuant to the Paycheck Protection Program ("PPP"), a program implemented by the U.S. Small Business Administration ("SBA") under the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act"), from a qualified PPP lender, for an aggregate principal and interest amount of \$1,145,924 (the "PPP Loan").
+The PPP Loan bore interest at a fixed rate of 1.0% per annum, with the first six months of interest deferred, had a term of five years, and was unsecured and guaranteed by the SBA.
+The principal amount of the PPP Loan was subject to forgiveness under the PPP upon the School's request to the extent that the PPP Loan proceeds were used to pay expenses permitted by the PPP, including payroll costs, covered rent and mortgage obligations, and covered utility payments incurred by the School.
+The School applied for full forgiveness of the PPP Loan with respect to these covered expenses.